 Quick look: Lions Club International and GAVI Alliance partner to protect children from measles

-– 8 July 2013: Today, the Measles & Rubella Initiative welcomes the Lions Clubs International plans to raise $US 30 million for measles immunization.
+ATLANTA/GENEVA/NEW YORK/WASHINGTON – 8 July 2013: Today, the Measles & Rubella Partnership welcomes the Lions Clubs International plans to raise $US 30 million for measles immunization.
 The funds will be given to the GAVI Alliance and can double to US$60 million with matching commitments made by the UK Government and the Bill & Melinda Gates Foundation.

 The Initiative is also advocating for eligible countries to introduce a combined measles-rubella vaccine, which will be funded by the GAVI Alliance.
 Using the combined vaccine, countries can work towards eliminating measles and stopping rubella, which causes about 100,000 babies to be born with birth defects every year.
 Despite the gains made against measles, about 430 children still die each day of measles-related complications, and measles outbreaks continue in several countries in Africa, Asia, and Europe.\